 Fighting For Your Driving Rights After Texas DWI Charges

 If you or a loved one is facing DWI (driving while intoxicated) charges, you require immediate legal assistance and representation from an experienced attorney.
-San Antonio criminal defense lawyer Clarissa Fernandez Pratt dedicates herself to protecting the rights of individuals with DWI charges, including driving rights.
+Our San Antonio criminal defense lawyers at Clarissa Fernandez Pratt, Attorney at Law, dedicate themselves to protecting the rights of individuals with DWI charges, including driving rights.

-Clarissa is a former prosecutor who now fights for defendants and is ready to represent you.
+Our attorneys are former prosecutors who now fight for defendants and are ready to represent you.
 DWI charges are serious and may aggravate depending on a series of elements.
-Therefore, it is crucial to hire a DWI lawyer who can examine the details of your case to develop a strong legal strategy.
+Therefore, it is crucial to hire a San Antonio DWI lawyer who can examine the details of your case to develop a strong legal strategy.